github/docs/content/github/collaborating-with-issues-and-pull-requests/about-comparing-branches-in-pull-requests.md

 ![Diff viewing options menu](/assets/images/help/pull_requests/diff-settings-menu.png)

-To simplify reviewing changes in a large pull request, you can filter the diff to only show selected file types, show files you are a CODEOWNER of, hide files you have already viewed, or hide deleted files.
+To simplify reviewing changes in a large pull request, you can filter the diff to only show selected file types, show files you are a CODEOWNERS of, hide files you have already viewed, or hide deleted files.
 For more information, see "[Filtering files in a pull request by file type](/articles/filtering-files-in-a-pull-request)."

   ![File filter drop-down menu](/assets/images/help/pull_requests/file-filter-menu.png)